gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 Later in 2024, [Test5](https://test5.gno.land/) was released.
-Main key elements that Test5 enabled include: expanding the current validator set, which now consists of 17 validators, pushing on more GnoVM fixes, releasing GovDAO v2 and overall improving the quality-of-life for builders.
+Main key elements that Test5 enabled include: expanding the current validator set, which now consists to 17 validators, pushing additional GnoVM fixes, releasing GovDAO v2, and overall improving the quality-of-life for builders.
 View testnet’s current activity and deployed realms on [Gnoscan](https://gnoscan.io).